-Mr McLiesh is Vice President of the Board of Ivanhoe Girls Grammar School in Melbourne and has previously served non-executive roles in the medical device field.
-The Chair of CLINUVEL since 2010, Mr McLiesh has been involved in formulating the successful European commercial strategy for SCENESSE® (afamelanotide 16mg).
+Mr McLiesh is Vice President of of the Board of Ivanhoe Girls Grammar School in Melbourne and has previously served non-executive roles in the medical device field.
+The Chair of CLINUVEL since 2008, Mr McLiesh has been involved in formulating the successful European commercial strategy for SCENESSE® (afamelanotide 16mg).

+Dr. Philippe J. Wolgen (joined Board 2005)

-DR. PHILIPPE J. WOLGEN (JOINED BOARD 2005) Chief Executive Officer, Managing Director
+Chief Executive Officer, Managing Director

-Non-voting member of the Audit and Risk Committee Non-voting member of the Remuneration Committee Qualifications: MBA, MD Shares in CLINUVEL: 2,579,722 Conditional Performance Rights over shares in CLINUVEL: 924,974
+Non-voting member of the Audit and Risk Committee

+Non-voting member of the Remuneration Committee

+Qualifications: MBA, MD Shares in CLINUVEL: 2,579,722

-Dr Wolgen was appointed as Managing Director of CLINUVEL in November 2005 to lead the corporate turnaround of the Company.
+Dr Wolgen was appointed as Managing Director of CLINUVEL in November 2005 to lead the corporate turnaround of the company.

-Under his leadership CLINUVEL reformulated the lead product SCENESSE® (afamelanotide 16mg), identified its medical application and ultimately obtained European marketing authorisation.

-SCENESSE® is the first melanocortin drug to have completed a clinical trial program and obtain marketing authorisation in a major market.
+Under his leadership CLINUVEL reformulated the lead product SCENESSE® (afamelanotide 16mg), identified its medical application, and ultimately obtained European marketing SCENESSE® is the first melanocortin drug to have completed a clinical trial program and obtain marketing authorisation in a major market.